 Plaine Products is a sister-owned company, founded by Lindsey and Alison Delaplaine.

-They specialize in vegan, cruelty-free, palm oil free, chemical-free, and biodegradable hair, zero waste hand soap, and natural body wash.
+They specialize in vegan, cruelty-free, palm oil free, chemical-free, biodegradable, and all-around eco-friendly bathroom products—from zero waste hand soap to natural face wash.

 Not only do the sisters personally test all products on themselves and their families, but they also run every ingredient through the Environmental Working Group database to ensure they’re non-toxic.